Hemiscylliidae

 They are relatively small sharks, with the largest species reaching no more than 121 cm in adult body length.
 They have elongated, cylindrical bodies, with short barbels and large spiracles.
 As their common name suggests, they have unusually long tails, which exceed the length of the rest of their bodies.
 They are sluggish fish, feeding on bottom-dwelling invertebrates and smaller fish.

+Bamboo sharks make noises such as popping and sucking when feeding, clicking jaws when handled as a stress signal and hissing by expelling water from their gills.